ImgBotApp/InternetNL/disclosure/content_en.md

 - not share the problem with others until we have fixed it;
 - not copy data from our systems, other than what&#39;s absolutely necessary to demonstrate the leak;
-- leave your contact data (e-mail address and phone numner), so we can get in touch and work with you to fix the problem.
+- leave your contact data (e-mail address and phone number), so we can get in touch and work with you to fix the problem.

 ## We promise: